 Tamsulosin should not be used if there is pain during urination or cloudiness of the urine.
 See your doctor If this is the case.
 Tamsulosin should be avoided in those with an allergy to tamsulosin or any other ingredients listed.
 It should also be avoided if you are taking any of the following medicines: alpha-blockers, PDE-4 inhibitors, verapamil, warfarin, diclofenac, or certain antibiotics/antifungals.
 Speak to your doctor or pharmacist if you are unsure.

 Tamsulosin may cause low blood pressure or sudden blood pressure drops.
 This is most common when starting treatment.
 Feeling lightheaded or dizzy are signs of low blood pressure.
 If this happens sit or lie down somewhere safe and comfortable until it passes, then get up slowly afterwards.
-To avoid blood pressure drops, do not drink alcohol or take with any other medicines that can lower blood pressure like sildenafil (Viagra), or doxazosin (a blood pressure medication).
+To avoid blood pressure drops, do not drink alcohol or take with any other medicines that can lower blood pressure like sildenafil (Viagra), or doxazosin (a high blood pressure medication).

 Was this helpful?